Meet Facebook, Verizon at Virtual Job Fair for Women in Tech on April 30

 - User-experience and user-interface design

-A resume or LinkedIn profile is required to register for the fair.
-Registration closes at noon Eastern Sept.
-23.
+A resume or a PDF version of your LinkedIn profile is required to register for the fair.
+Registration closes at noon Eastern on April 28.

 During the event, you will be able to virtually meet hiring managers through an online portal.
 Each company will have a digital booth, similar to a real job fair, where you can learn more information about the company, browse open positions or join a chat room with other attendees and hiring managers.